 The information and statistics set forth in this section and elsewhere in this document have been derived from an industry report, commissioned by us and independently prepared by Frost & Sullivan, in connection with the [REDACTED], or the F&S Report.
 In addition, certain information is based on, or derived or extracted from, among other sources, publications of government authorities and internal organisations, market data providers, communications with various PRC government agencies or other independent third-party sources unless otherwise indicated.
 We believe that the sources of such information and statistics are appropriate and have taken reasonable care in extracting and reproducing such information.
 We have no reason to believe that such information and statistics are false or misleading in any material respect or that any fact has been omitted that would render such information and statistics false or misleading.
 Our Directors confirm that, after taking reasonable care, they are not aware of any adverse change in market information since the date of the F&S Report which may qualify, contradict or adversely impact the quality of the information in this section.
-The information derived from official government publications has not been independently verified by our Company, the Sole Sponsor, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] or any other party involved in the [REDACTED], except Frost & Sullivan, or their respective directors, advisers and affiliates.
+None of our Company, the Sole Sponsor, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] or any other party involved in the [REDACTED], except Frost & Sullivan, or their respective directors, advisers and affiliates has independently verified such information and statistics and no representation has been given as to their accuracy.
+Accordingly, such information should not be unduly relied upon.